laposanti/Reproducibility-support-for-Transitive-SBMs/README.md

 `scripts/diagnostics`, and `scripts/testing` folders are dependencies for these entry points.

-## Fast Plot Reproduction
+## Regenerating Figures from Cached Results

 ### Application Network Figures

-These commands regenerate the application plots used in the manuscript without refitting models.
+These commands regenerate the application figures used in *Ordered Stochastic Block Models via Pólya--Gamma data augmentation* without refitting models.
 The output folder name is intentionally separate from the cached manuscript copy.

 ```sh
 APP_RUN_DIR=output/application/raw/application_run_20260529_110306 \